Flood Risk Management

 How this will meet our priorities

-- Enhanced flood resilience will allow businesses to grow more sustainability in high risk areas and unlock additional areas for development.
+- Enhanced flood resilience will allow businesses and commercial areas to grow more sustainability in high risk areas and unlock additional areas for development.

 Tackling the climate emergency